dalugm/sinolor-themes/README.md

 Colors are selected from [CHINESE COLORS](http://zhongguose.com/ "zhongguose").

-Light, Black (used in lightless night) and Vibrant theme are derived from the Dark theme.
+Light, Black (used in lightless night) theme are derived from the Dark theme.

+`sinolor-palace-theme` is inspired by the Palace Museum.

 `sinolor-green-theme` refers to [green-is-the-new-black-emacs](https://github.com/fredcamps/green-is-the-new-black-emacs "gitnb").